 Pakistani husband threatens Indian wife 'he won't let her go alive'; Sushma intervenes

 An Indian woman tricked into marrying a Pakistani man and then 'held hostage' - is gets help after External Affairs Minister Sushma Swaraj.
-NEW DELHI: Following a father's YouTube SOS that his daughter was being mistreated by her in-laws in Pakistan , External Affairs Minister Sushma Swaraj on Monday said the Indian High Commission had met the victim and was ensuring her safe return to India.
+NEW DELHI: Following a father's YouTube SOS that his daughter was being mistreated by her in-laws in Pakistan , External Affairs Minister that she received a YouTube message from Mohammad Akbar that his daughter Mohammadia Begum, an Indian national, was married to a person in Pakistan "and was being ill-treated by her in-laws".

 Start the conversation, or Read more at The Times of India.